Skip to content

 Tip

-By default, Metaport CE auto-installs one superuser account, the credentials for which are managed as environment variables.
+By default, Metaport CE auto-installs one superuser account the credentials for which are managed as environment variables.
 See the .env.example file.

 1. Login to Metaport with the default Superuser account.

-2. Navigate to the "Accounts" section.
+2. Navigate to the "Users" section.

 3. Select the "Add User" button.